Place content here. This is a site-wide alert banner.

 In order to ensure compliance with Export Controls, Yale faculty and staff need to identify when their activities may trigger such regulations.
 When Export Controls do apply, individuals must take the appropriate steps to obtain any required governmental licenses, monitor and control access to restricted information, and safeguard all controlled materials.
 In addition, there are also regulations which target foreign countries and regimes, terrorists, international narcotics traffickers, and other individuals and entities engaged in activities which pose a threat to the U.S. Yale’s faculty and staff need to comply with the Office of Foreign Asset Control (Department of the Treasury) efforts to regulate and restrict transactions with embargoed / sanctioned countries, entities and individuals, including certain academic collaborations, financial transactions and exchanges of research materials and equipment.

 This web section has been designed to help you understand and comply with the export control regulations.
-Information on various export control topics can be found within the website.
+Information on various export control topics can be found within this section.
 For help or information, please contact:

 Donald T. Deyo, J.D.